lowbyte/esv-plugin/readme.txt

 Visit the ESV Options page under the Settings section of your dashboard.
 This will set up all of the initial settings.

 == Changelog ==

+= 3.9.1 =
+* Fix quirk with new verse/chapter match
+* Added Settings link to plugins dashboard page

+= 3.9.0 =
+* ESV Plugin is now wrapped in a class
+* Switched from preg_replace to preg_replace_callback
+* Plugin now recognizes 'verse' and 'chapter' - ie: 'verse 9'.
+Only works if a previous text was recognized.
+If a post says, "John 3 describes Jesus' conversation with Nicodemus.
+In verse 16 we find one of the best-known passages of the Bible." verse 16 will be correctly linked to John 3:16.
+* Corrected more glitchy match conditions.
+* Increased specificity of h3 and h4 in esv.css so it won't override theme styling.

 = 3.8.4 =
 * Minor updates